Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/02/exclude-files-visual-studio-code-file-explorer.md

 ## Workspace settings

 The most appropriate place for the list of exclusions is in the Workspace Settings.
-The most appropriate way to add this file is to navigate to `File -> Preferences -> Settings` and select the all-caps “Workspace Settings” tab.
+The most appropriate way to add this file is to navigate to `File -> Preferences -> Settings` and select the all-caps "Workspace Settings" tab.

-:::div{.inset}
+:::figure{.inset}
 :img{src="/img/2018/02/vscode-settings.png" alt="VSCode Workspace Settings" loading="lazy"}
 :::